AlexHolmes4/PY4E-Python-Capstone/README.md

 <h1>PY4E - CAPSTONE PROJECT</h2>

 <h2>Overview</h2>
 For the final (optional) assignment of the PY4E specalization students were to pick a data source, analyse it and visually represent patterns.
 I chose <a href = https://academictorrents.com/details/a2ccf94bbb4af222bf8e69dad60a68a29f310d9a> flight data from academic torrents </a>.
+This data was too large to upload to the repository reliably, but you can download from the source link above as a tsv file.

 <h3>"High Level Solution Architecture"</h3>